 and Laura Ingalls Wilder; and books that she & I have

-enjoyed more recently: Hunger Games, Eleanor & Park, Salt to the
+enjoyed more recently: Hunger Games, Eleanor & Park,

 Sea, Divergent, The Lunar Chronicles & more.
 Current tropes

 in YA lit that we discussed included new twists on old fairy

 tales, unfortunate love triangles/ridiculous romance -

 contrasted with tropes that more successfully portray depth and